pierrediedhiou/cybersecurity-journey/glossary.md

 cybersecurity, containing over 14 million real passwords leaked from the RockYou data breach.
 Pre-installed on Kali Linux at /usr/share/wordlists/rockyou.txt
+- **RHOSTS** — Remote Hosts, the target IP address or range set in Metasploit modules
+- **RPORT** — Remote Port, the port on the target system running the vulnerable service
+- **Reverse Shell** — A connection initiated from the target back to the attacker's machine, used to gain remote control
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction